let's talk

 Website Type Cost, $ Hours

-Another factor that impacts website development cost is location, here’s more details on that:
+Another factor that impacts website development costs is location.
+Here are more details on that:

 • Cost by Location